-Pizza pot pies will stay hot longer if they are left in the bowl.
-I do not remove the bowl until I am ready to serve them.
+These will stay hot longer if they are left in the bowl.
+I do not remove the bowl until I serve them.

-The best way to remove the bowl from the pizza pot pie is to use some kitchen tongs and a pot holder.
+The best way to remove the bowl is to use some kitchen tongs and a potholder.

 Grab the entire pot pie with tongs placing the tongs on the crust and the bottom of the bowl.

-It’s easier for me to manage all of this when I have my plate ready to go and bring the plate to the pizza pot pie.
-I hover the plate over the top of the pizza pot pie and the tongs and then quickly invert the whole thing, removing the tongs only after the whole thing is securely placed back onto the counter or table.
+It’s easier for me to manage all of this when I have my plate ready to go.
+I hover the plate over the top and grab the pizza with the tongs and then quickly invert the whole thing, removing the tongs only after the plate is securely placed back onto the counter or table.

-I find that the crust needs to be gently pried away from the custard cup with a butter knife or a flat spatula.
+If the crust needs to be gently pried away from the custard cup just use a butter knife or a flat spatula.

-If at all possible, I use the tongs to grab the entire bowl and remove it.
+If at all possible, use the tongs it’s the best tool to avoid burns.